 - Line a 9″ by 13″ baking sheet with parchment paper.

-- In a medium bowl, add egg yolks, 1 Tbsp sugar and beat with a whisk until lightened in colour.
+- In a medium bowl, add egg yolks, 1 tablespoon sugar and beat with a whisk until lightened in colour.

 - Add in the matcha, vanilla extract, milk, avocado oil and whisk to combine.